tradingstrategy-ai/docs/source/glossary.rst

         A “token” tax is a term often used to describe tokens with transfer fees that cause deflation or redistribute trade profits to the protocol development:

-        Each time a token is transferred, some transferred amount is burned, redirected to a development fund or otherwise “taxed”.
+        - Each time a token is transferred, some transferred amount is burned, redirected to a development fund or otherwise “taxed”.

-        Token tax is usually paid by the originator wallet that initiates the transfer.
+        - Token tax is usually paid by the originator wallet that initiates the transfer.
 The tax is taken from the sent amount during the transfer: initiated transfer amount > received transfer amount.

-        Token tax may also reduce the token supply, thus creating deflationary tokens.
+        - Token tax may also reduce the token supply, thus creating deflationary tokens.
 The deflationary assumption comes from the economic theory that by reducing the supply, the value of the goods should go up.
 The most famous cryptocurrency having such deflationary mechanics is Ethereum and its EIP-1559 burning mechanism.

-        Token tax can redirect some of the transfer and trading fees to the protocol development fund.
+        - Token tax can redirect some of the transfer and trading fees to the protocol development fund.
 This can guarantee sustainable protocol development outside any initial fundraising.

         Usually, the token tax term is not used for the native gas token on a blockchain, like Ether (ETH) on Ethereum, where any transfer fee is considered to be a natural part of the core protocol.
 The token tax term applies to ERC-20-like tokens that historically have lacked transfer fee features.
 There is no terminology standard, so different terms are applied in different contexts.

         Different % amounts of “taxes” may apply to different types of transactions like buy, sell, and treasury management.

+        See also

+        - :term:`swap fee`

+        - :term:`honey pot`

-        `Read more about token tax <https://tradingstrategy.ai/blog/transfer-fees-token-taxes-and-honeypots>`__.
-See also :term:`honey pot`.
+        `Read more about token tax <https://tradingstrategy.ai/blog/transfer-fees-token-taxes-and-honeypots>`__ in our introduction blog post.

-    Order book model
+    Order book

-        An order book model is a type of exchange that operates based on an order book, a record of all buy and sell orders for a particular asset.
+        An order book is a type of market that operates based on an order book, a record of all buy and sell orders for a particular asset.

         In an order book exchange, users can place limit orders, specifying the price and quantity they are willing to buy or sell an asset for.
 When a matching buy and sell order is found, a trade is executed, and the exchange takes a small fee for facilitating the transaction.
 Order book exchanges provide more precise price discovery and allow users to take advantage of market inefficiencies, but can suffer from liquidity issues and are more susceptible to front-running and other forms of market manipulation.

         Overall, order book exchanges offer a more traditional trading experience compared to Automated Market Maker (AMM) exchanges, but with the added benefits of being decentralised and secure.